 In my experience, this doesn’t need to be religiously adhered to, and I’ve never had any trouble interchanging between different brands’ pellets.
 Although it is worth mentioning that using a different brand’s pellets can void the warranty should your pellet smoker grill run into any problems.

 What can make this claim from brands frustrating is that some types of pellets just aren’t always up the job of creating a healthy amount of smoker.

-Traeger are a brand that famously claim that only their own-brand pellets can be used with any of their pellet range, but their pellets can be a little on the weak side when it comes to smoke and potence of flavor.
+Traeger is a brand that famously claims that only their own-brand pellets can be used with any of their pellet range, but their pellets can be a little on the weak side when it comes to smoke and potency of flavor.